 To date (2015) over 2705 patients have been enrolled in the completed clinical trials, 1939 of them were treated with nimotuzumab and 766 were included on the control group and nearly 4580 more are planned for inclusion in the ongoing studies, from them 2601 have been already included.

-Oncoscience AG accomplishes the clinical development and preparation for marketing authorization for Nimotuzumab in Europe.
+Oncoscience GmbH accomplishes the clinical development and preparation for marketing authorization for Nimotuzumab in Europe.

 Nimotuzumab is sometimes also referred to as OSAG101, the planned tradename for Nimotuzumab in Europe is TheraCIM®.

 The knowledge about nimotuzumab is emerging constantly.
 New information from preclinical studies as well as data from clinical trials are collected.
 To date more than 170 articles on the topic have been published of which more than 30 deal with results of clinical trials.
 Below you can find a selection on various topics related to nimotuzumab: